newlight77/robot-flower-princess-api/docs/TESTING_GUIDE.md

 ### Executive Summary

-Our test suite is **exceptionally well-designed** with 50 tests running in under 1 second, following test pyramid best practices.
+Our test suite is **exceptionally well-designed** with 165 tests running in ~1.5 seconds, following test pyramid best practices with comprehensive AI coverage.

 **Bottom Line**: ✅ **Keep all current tests** - they provide excellent value and cannot be replaced by E2E tests.